Private Eyes (TV series)

-Private Eyes (during production first known as The Code) was a Canadian comedy-drama television series based on the novel of the same name by G.B.
+Private Eyes (during production first known as The Code) is a Canadian comedy-drama television series based on the novel The Code by G.B.
 Joyce, created by Tim Kilby and Shelley Eriksen starring Jason Priestley and Cindy Sampson as the two protagonist private investigators solving crimes in Toronto.

 In Canada, the series' first season of ten episodes premiered on May 26, 2016, on Global.
 Seasons two (split into two nine-episode batches) and three were shown in Canada each summer from 2017 to 2019.
 The fourth season premiered in November 2020.
 In the United States, the series premiered on February 11, 2018, on Ion Television.

 The fifth and final season premiered on July 7, 2021, on Global and premiered on Ion Plus on February 23, 2023.